Kubernetes Adoption: The Prime Drivers and Challenges

 According to the D2iQ study, the most significant challenges enterprises encountered during Kubernetes adoption were security risks (47%), poor scalability (37%), and inadequate IT resources (34%).

-Additionally, the security and compliance concerns associated with application container technology are multiplying the challenges limiting the adoption of Kubernetes.
+Additionally, the security and compliance concerns associated with application container technology are multiplying the challenges limiting the adoption of Kubernetes as a service.

 According to the StackRox State of Container and Kubernetes Security report, 90% of the surveyed organizations witnessed security breaches in their container and Kubernetes environments over the past 12 months.